Suzuki Xbee

-The Suzuki Xbee (スズキ・クロスビー, Suzuki Kurosubī) (pronounced "Crossbee") is a crossover city car produced by the Japanese carmaker Suzuki since December 2017 sold exclusively in Japan.
+The Suzuki Xbee (スズキ・クロスビー, Suzuki Kurosubī) (pronounced "Crossbee") is a crossover city car produced by Japanese carmaker Suzuki since December 2017, and is sold exclusively in Japan.

 Overview

 The Xbee made its world premiere at the 2017 Tokyo Motor Show.
 Although being similar in styling to the Hustler kei car, they do not share the same mechanical parts.
 Instead, the larger Xbee uses the HEARTECT platform that is shared with the second-generation Ignis and third-generation Solio.

 The Xbee is only available with a mild hybrid powertrain coupled to a 6-speed automatic transmission with paddle shifters.
 The four-wheel drive model is also equipped with hill descent control, which limits the speed to 7 km/h when engaged.

 A lightly facelifted model was unveiled on 13 July 2022.
 This model received redesigned alloy wheels and a front grille with a central, double chrome bar, while the colors were changed and equipment levels changed somewhat.
 From December 2023, responding to new legal requirements, the Xbee was fitted with a reversing camera.